mattermost/mattermost-test-management/data/test-cases/suite/system-console/user-management/new-ui/test-1.2-search.md

 ---
 # (Required) Ensure all values are filled up
-name: "Ability to search by test and apply filters"
+name: "Ability to search by text and apply filters"
 status: Active
 priority: Normal
 folder: New UI